Loose Dental Crown

 What Is A Loose Dental Crown?

-A dental crown is a type of dental restoration that is placed over a tooth to protect it and restore its shape, size, and strength.
-Crowns are typically made of materials such as porcelain, ceramic, or metal, and are designed to last for many years with proper care.
-They are bonded to the tooth using a special dental cement.
+A dental crown is a type of restoration that covers a damaged or decayed tooth to restore its shape, size, and strength.
+Made from materials like porcelain, ceramic, or metal, dental crowns are designed to last for many years with proper care.
+However, a crown may sometimes become loose or fall off entirely.
+If this happens, it can lead to discomfort, sensitivity, and even further damage to the tooth beneath.

 Before you contact a Toronto dentist to examine a Loose Dental Crown, there are some things you should know as a patient: